 We’ll cover whether or not a life insurance policy that doesn’t require a health exam is a good fit for you in a bit, but it’s nice to know how, exactly, you’re able to do this.
 After all, you should know all of your options, right?

 Several insurers allow you to get a no-medical exam or accelerated underwriting policy.

 - A no-medical exam policy is just what it sounds like: there’s no medical exam.
 Which, obviously, is why we’re talking about it in this article.
 A simplified issue life insurance policy is an example of this.
 Basically, you answer a short health questionnaire rather than going through the whole medical exam hassle.
 It’s also more expensive than a traditional policy (which we’ll get to in a bit).

 - An accelerated underwriting policy cuts out the health exam by relying on third-party information sources, like motor vehicle, MIB, and prescription checks.
 That way, the carrier is still getting a full picture of how risky you are to insure, but without the typical lag time that comes with a medical exam.

-Not all carriers (or policies within an individual carrier) will allow you to skip the medical exam, so make sure you know before you get too deep into the shopping process if the plans you’re looking at allow it.
+Note that not all carriers are simplified issue life insurance companies, so make sure you know before you get too deep into the shopping process if the plans you’re looking at allow it.

 The pros of skipping the life insurance medical exam